Romuloalmeida/simplefilehandler/README.md

   - 2) Use it!
 ```
   $(".file_input").filesHandler(function(files){
   // That's it!
-At every change input it will trigger!
+At every change input it will execute!
   } )
 ```